MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/web-browsers.md

 # required metadata

 title: Supported web browsers for Lifecycle Services
-description: This topic lists the web browsers that are supported for Lifecyle Services.
+description: This article lists the web browsers that are supported for Lifecyle Services.
 author: laneswenka
 ms.date: 03/29/2022
 ms.topic: article